• RECIPES

 Soba noodle salad

 If you’ve never cooked soba before, there are a few things you should know before starting this recipe.
-It’s easy for a package of soba to turn into a big gummy mess, but if you follow these tips, you’ll have sure soba success!
+It’s easy for a package of soba to turn into a big gummy mess, but if you follow these tips, you’ll have soba success!

 • First, unlike regular pasta, it’s essential that you cook your soba in unsalted water.